 - Classification of financial assets

-- · Amortised cost of financial assets
+- Amortised cost of financial assets

 - Impairment of financial assets

 - Disclosures

-The effective date of the revisions is on the 01 April 2025.
+The effective date of the revisions is not yet set by the Minister of Finance.

 The entity does not envisage the adoption of the revisions until such time as it becomes applicable to the entity's operations.